ISZ-Hacker-Group/Ice-Station-Z-Save-Editing/README.md

 - Data0 is the Player Information, Health, Time, Inventory, Items, Item Amount, Etc.

-- Data3 is the World Spawn Information.
+- Data3 is the World Spawn Information & Verify's that Data0 is legetimate.

 - Data1 & Data2 are blacklisted Users + User ID's (Each of these carry 50 users + their ID's).